What are retirement interest-only (RIO) mortgages and should I get one?

 Also, some lenders offer the same interest rate for the duration of your retirement interest-only mortgage.
 Whereas other lenders offer a fixed or variable rate deals for a set period.
 You’ll then roll onto its standard variable rate unless you remortgage onto a new retirement interest-only mortgage deal.

 Want to explore your retirement mortgage options?
-Get fee-free advice on retirement mortgages from award-winning mortgage brokers L&C
+Get fee-free mortgage advice from the award-winning expert advisers at Mortgage Advice Bureau.

 Frequently Asked Questions